-8.3A Disclosure of sales related information
+8.3A Disclosure of transaction related information

-- (a) Where a licensed or registered person distributes an investment product to a client other than a Professional Investor for the purpose of paragraph 15 of the Code, the licensed or registered person should deliver the following information to the client prior to or at the point of sale: - (i) The capacity (principal or agent) in which a licensed or registered person is acting; - (ii) Affiliation of the licensed or registered person with the product issuer; - (iii) Disclosure of monetary and non-monetary benefits (Please refer to paragraph 8.3 of the Code); and - (iv) Terms and conditions in generic terms under which client may receive a discount of fees and charges from a licensed or registered person. - (b) The disclosure must be made in writing, electronically or otherwise.
-The licensed or registered person should have adequate measures in place to ensure that the above information is provided to the client prior to or at the point of sale. - (c) In circumstances where provision of information in written form is not possible before a transaction is concluded, the licensed or registered person should make a verbal disclosure and provide such information in writing to the client as soon as practicable after the conclusion of the transaction. - (d) The information disclosed in written form should be in Chinese or English according to the language preference of the client.
+- (a) Where a licensed or registered person distributes an investment product to a client (including where it sells an investment product to or buys such product from the client) other than a Professional Investor for the purpose of paragraph 15 of the Code, the licensed or registered person should deliver the following information to the client prior to or at the point of entering into the transaction: - The capacity (principal or agent) in which a licensed or registered person is acting; - (ii) Affiliation of the licensed or registered person with the product issuer; - (iii) Disclosure of monetary and non-monetary benefits (Please refer to paragraph 8.3 of the Code); and - (iv) Terms and conditions in generic terms under which client may receive a discount of fees and charges from a licensed or registered person. - (b) The disclosure must be made in writing, electronically or otherwise.
+The licensed or registered person should have adequate measures in place to ensure that the above information is provided to the client prior to or at the point of entering into the transaction. - (c) In circumstances where provision of information in written form is not possible before a transaction is concluded, the licensed or registered person should make a verbal disclosure and provide such information in writing to the client as soon as practicable after the conclusion of the transaction. - (d) The information disclosed in written form should be in Chinese or English according to the language preference of the client.